mikezano/vocab/README.md

 2. Publish your google sheet through (File --> Publish to Web)

-3. Enter the **google sheet id** into the input at the home page of and hit the start button.
+3. Enter the **google sheet id** into the initial input of the Vocab site and hit the start button.

     ![](Web/wwwroot/images/home.png)